Counseling And Therapy

 Our relationship should help you better understand your feelings, stimulate your thinking, connect with your body, expand your choices and see your overall progress.
 Success is usually about how you organize or integrate your thoughts, emotions, body sense and behavioral choices.

-Learning about your erotic, sexual and relational life is important for my understanding your sense of self.
-Over 23 years of service and education have guided me to be proficient in serving kink-identified, authority transfer and non-monogamous (ENM) clientele.
+Over 24 years of service and education have guided me to be proficient in serving kink-identified, authority transfer and ethically non-monogamous (ENM) clientele.
 Please review my continuing professional education here.

 Since 2005 I have worked with our armed services veterans.
 I helped start a community program to serve their mental health needs and have trained extensively in military culture.